Trump, Bloomberg fight heats up

 Warren confronted by Iowa dad over student loan plan - Fox News: “An angry father confronted Sen. Elizabeth Warren saying those who responsibly saved to pay for student loans themselves would get ‘screwed’ under her student debt cancellation plan.
 ‘I just wanted to ask one question.
 My daughter is getting out of school.
 I've saved all my money.
 She doesn't have any student loans.
 Am I going to get my money back?’ the father asked Warren in a photo line after a presidential campaign town hall in Grimes, Iowa, on Monday.
 ‘Of course not,’ Warren answered, without hesitation. … Warren as a campaign platform has introduced not only universal free public college but also a cancellation of federal student loan debt for up to $50,000 for those making under $100,000 per year.
 She even said she'd do so on her first day in the White House, and bypass Congress if necessary.
 She claimed this policy would ‘cancel debt for more than 95 percent of the nearly 45 million Americans with student loan debt.’”

 Local unions come out strong for Bernie - Politico: “Most national unions haven’t picked a favorite yet in the Democratic presidential primary.
 It’s been a boon for Bernie Sanders.
 Rather than harming Sanders, a longtime labor ally who has promised to work to double union membership as president, the reluctance to offer endorsements at the national level has enabled more progressive-minded local unions and labor groups to come out in force for the Vermont senator.
 Sanders has already racked up 11 labor endorsements, more than any of his Democratic rivals, most of which are from local, regional and statewide unions.
-And some are among the most powerful labor organizations in early-voting and Super Tuesday states.
+And some are among the most powerful labor organizations in early-voting and Super Tuesday states.”

 Biden leans in to electability argument - ABC News: “With the Iowa Caucuses just 10 days away, Former Vice President Joe Biden is hitting the airwaves with a new campaign ad that claims he’s the safest choice when it comes to defeating President Donald Trump in November.
 The campaign’s latest ad, obtained first by ABC News, focuses on a potential general election match-up between Trump and the former vice president, and makes the starkest argument to date about Biden’s electability.
 ‘Every day he is president, Donald Trump poses a threat to America and the world.
 We have to beat him.
 Joe Biden is the strongest candidate to do it,’ says the 30-second ad… The ad suggesting Biden is the Democrats' safest choice in 2020 comes as Iowa caucus-goers are making their final decisions about who to support in the ‘first in the nation’ contest on February 3, and as the Senate impeachment trial is underway in Washington, D.C.”